Pages

 Making pie crust from scratch can be tricky.
 But once you find the perfect recipe that works for you, it tastes so much better than the "already made" crusts bought from the grocery store.
 My sister is actually the better pie crust maker in the family.
 She can make pie crust as easily as breathing.
 Which is why she usually makes the pies for each holiday gathering.

 I used to struggle with making crust from scratch.
 At times the crust would come out too tough or it would fall apart when I rolled it out and tried to transfer it to the pie pan.
-But now, I have found my go-to recipe for pie crust and it works every time.
+But now, I have found my go-to recipe for pie crust, and it works every time.
 I actually have 2 go-to recipes, one for dessert pies and one for savory pies like quiche or tomato tarts.
 You will find the savory recipe with my quiche post. savory quiche pie crust

 When I made this Tollhouse Chocolate Chip pie yesterday, I felt it was time to capture my pie crust recipe here on my blog.
 Each time I make a pie, I search through my box of recipes.
-Now that sounds like I have a neat organized box of recipes.
+Now that sounds like I have a neatly organized box of recipes.
 But not...
 My box of recipes is full of photocopies, pages torn out of magazines, hand-written notes, all somewhat organized.
 My fear of misplacing the recipe has prompted me to add it to the blog site.
 My husband tells a story that his mother used to make the best pie crust.
 But no one has the recipe.
 In her last years, even she could not remember her recipe.
 So here is my perfect dessert pie crust.
 I hope it works well for you.
 Practice will lead you to mastering this technique.

 Dessert Pie Crust

-2 1/2 cups all purpose flour
+2 1/2 cups all-purpose flour

 1/4 cup sugar